j50n/blackholesuns/README.md

 **Tip:** As you explore the galaxy, set up small bases at 50,000 LY intervals from center.
 If you do this, a good path is just a teleport away!

+For best results:

+- Travel bases should be in black hole systems.
+This gives you an extra (cheap) routing alternative for every base.
+- Bases should be in systems that are mapped into BlackHoleSuns data.
+We can't use a route that we don't know about.
+- If you are up for it, set up bases every 33K or so from center (3 per 100K).
+This will give slightly better results, on average.

 ## Traveler's Checklist

 Before you travel, make sure you've packed the essentials and your travel plans are in order.
 Here is a list of what you'll need.